 Data from the National Health Interview Survey, 2010, show that about one in three adults (32.4%) who had seen a physician or other health professional in the past 12 months had been advised to begin or continue to do exercise or physical activity.
 NCHS Data Brief 86, February 2012.
 This data brief is no longer updated.

-AHRQ’s Statistical Brief #137 Obesity-Related Hospitalizations, presents findings from analyzing conditions (such as osteoarthritis, heart problems, skin infections, pneumonia, COPD) and procedures (such as bariatric surgery and upper GI endoscopy), regional differences, estimated costs of hospitalization (2009) and length of stay.
+AHRQ’s Statistical Brief #137 Obesity-Related Hospitalizations examines obese patients in US hospitals.
+The brief presents findings from analyzing conditions (such as osteoarthritis, heart problems, skin infections, pneumonia, COPD) and procedures (such as bariatric surgery and upper GI endoscopy), regional differences, estimated costs of hospitalization (2009) and length of stay.
 The rate of patients in 2009 with a secondary diagnosis of obesity was particularly high in the Midwest and rural areas.
 Released July 2012

 Excellent information on health problems related to Overweight and Obesity.
 Includes risk factors, causes, prevention and treatment.
 Ad-free website from NIH National Heart, Lung and Blood Institute.

-The nonprofit organization Trust for America’s Health has issued its annual report on America’s obesity crisis, containing state-by-state information and major strategies for federal, state and local governments, schools, families, employers, insurers, food & beverage companies, and others to address the obesity epidemic.
+State of Obesity 2019 is the latest annual report from TFAH on America’s obesity crisis.
+The nonprofit Trust for America’s Health (TFAH) report contains state-by-state information and major strategies for federal, state and local governments, schools, families, employers, insurers, food & beverage companies, and others to address the obesity epidemic.
 Formerly this was the “F as in Fat” report.
-Report (68 pages) issued September 2018
+Report (92 pages) issued September 2019

-Find accurate statistics and estimates related to overweight and obesity; associated economic costs, Body Mass Index Table, mortality rate associated with obesity, and more.
+Find accurate statistics and estimates related to overweight and obesity.
+Topics include economic costs associated with overweight and obesity, Body Mass Index Table, mortality rate associated with obesity, and more.
 Site reports that overweight and obesity are known risk factors for: diabetes, heart disease, stroke, hypertension, gall bladder disease, osteoarthritis, sleep apnea and other breathing problems, some forms of cancer (breast, colorectal, endometrial and kidney).
 WIN (Weight-control Information Network) is an information service of the National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health.
-It produces, collects and disseminates materials on obesity, weight control, and nutrition.
+It produces, collects and distributes materials on obesity, weight control, and nutrition.

 Recommendations from the US Preventive Services Task Force (USPSTF) for more than 100 Screening tests, Preventive Medication, and Counseling activities.
 Individual Consumer Guides for all different types of cancer, obesity, high blood pressure, speech and language disorders, hearing loss, chronic kidney disease, depression, diabetes, abdominal aortic aneurysm, sexually transmitted disease, osteoporosis, and much more.
 Counseling for alcohol misuse, diet and physical activity.
 Updated 2019. the USPSTF is an independent, volunteer panel of national experts in prevention and evidence-based medicine.
 Updated 2019